 Folic acid is a B vitamin that plays a key role in a baby’s early spinal development.
 Not having enough can cause spina bifida, a potentially disabling condition that happens when the spinal cord doesn’t form properly.

-The Centers for Disease Control and Prevention recommend that women take 400 micrograms of folic acid daily at least one month before getting pregnant and during pregnancy.
+The recommend that women take 400 micrograms of folic acid daily at least one month before getting pregnant and during pregnancy.
 Your doctor may recommend taking a higher amount, depending on your existing levels and whether or not you’re getting enough through diet.